 7.1 We teach art and design to all children, whatever their ability and individual needs.
 Art and design forms part of our school curriculum policy to provide a broad and balanced education for all our children.
 Our teachers provide learning opportunities that are matched to the needs of children with learning difficulties including those children that display dyslexic tendencies.
 We strive to meet the needs of all pupils with special educational needs, disabilities, special gifts and talents, and of those learning English as an additional language.

-7.2 When the progress of a child falls significantly outside the expected range, then the child may have special educational needs.
-We assess the needs of each pupil, using a variety of techniques, and we take action to enable the child to learn as effectively as possible.
-Intervention through School Action and School Action Plus will lead to the creation of an individual Education Plan (IEP).
-This may include targets specifically related to performance in art and design, and the teacher will pay attention to these and other learning targets when planning lessons.
+7.2